 Case Study: Hollingsworth LLP

-Hollingsworth LLP Easily Transitions from Evault SaaS to Evault Software As Business and Data Grows
+Hollingsworth LLP Easily Transitions from EVault Cloud Backup Service to Evault Software As Business and Data Grows

 Hollingsworth LLP is among the nation’s leading litigation firms, particularly in complex corporate trial and appellate work associated with pharmaceutical products, medical devices, toxic torts and product liabilities.
 But, that’s not the only leadership role this 80-lawyer firm holds.
 Integral to its success is the firm’s leading use of technology for litigation management.
 Managing thousands of electronic documents associated with the various phases of litigation, Hollingsworth LLP has had to become smarter not just in its use of systems and software but also in managing and protecting the multi-terabyte data growth it’s witnessed in the last few years.